mehdihadeli/envoy-samples/envoy_control/README.md

 ### Access endpoint thorough proxy

-Now you can use ```curl``` to access the robots.txt file on the upstream host thrrough the proxy.
-You're alble to do this now because the control plane dynamically configured a cluster, listenr and upstream for you on bootstrap.
+we can use `localhost:10000/` to access our upstream through the proxy.
+You're able to do this now because the control plane dynamically configured a cluster, listener and upstream for you on bootstrap.

 ### Sample output